-Conference Registrations: All registrations for the conference will automatically be issued a full refund via the method in which payment was received.
+- Conference Registrations: All registrations for the conference will automatically be issued a full refund via the method in which payment was received.
 Please understand that it will take some time for our event staff to process all the reimbursements and we are grateful for your patience.

-Resort Registrations: We have coordinated with the El Conquistador Tucson to keep the current rates in place for those that would like to take a personal getaway.
+- Resort Registrations: We have coordinated with the El Conquistador Tucson to keep the current rates in place for those that would like to take a personal getaway.
 They are anticipating opening their pool in June.
 If you have already booked a room and you do not want to utilize your reservation, please contact the resort directly to cancel your reservations at no cost.

-Sponsors and Exhibitors: You have the option to hold your sponsorship and booth location for next year’s conference on August 4-6, 2021 or you can receive a full refund.
+- Sponsors and Exhibitors: You have the option to hold your sponsorship and booth location for next year’s conference on August 4-6, 2021 or you can receive a full refund.

 If you have any questions, feel free to contact us.